OpenCTI-Platform/docs/docs/administration/decay-exclusion-rules.md

 ## How do the various exclusion rules work all together

-You can create mutliple decay exclusion rules: there is no notion of order, like the decay rules.
+You can create multiple decay exclusion rules: there is no notion of order, like the decay rules.
 Instead, you can consider each rule as a set a filter and each new rule added would correspond to have a "OR" operator between all your filters.
 As a result, you can create multiple decay exclusion rules to create complex filtering group.

 ## How to remove the decay exclusion rule impacting an IOC
 It's currently not possible.
 Even if you delete the rule, the IOC would still be impacted by the decay exclusion rule.
-This is the exact same bahvior than the decay rule.
+This is the exact same behavior than the decay rule.

 ## Changing the filter of a decay exclusion rule
-Changing the filter of a decay exclusion rule will not impact already impact IOC by this rule.
+Changing the filter of a decay exclusion rule will not affect already impacted IOC by this rule.
-This means that even if the filtes are changed and do not match the IOC anymore, the IOC will still be impacted by the exclusion rule.
+This means that even if the filters of the decay exclusion rule are modified and do not match the IOC anymore, the IOC will still be impacted by the exclusion rule.

 ## Main takeways:
 - Once an IOC is impacted by a decay exclusion rule, it is not possible to change this.
-- Therefore, it's important to properly define your filters
+- Therefore, it's important to properly define your filters.
-- Do not create a decay exclusion rule without filters: it will impact all your IOC
+- Do not create a decay exclusion rule without filters: it will impact all your IOCs.
 - Decay exclusion rules have a higher priority than exclusion rules.